-- The Targeted Support Team - The Adolescent Strategy Team - Family Support Team Officers put in place bespoke programmes of support, which are monitored and reviewed. - The Missing Exploited Trafficked (MET) panel meets to keep children safe from trafficking, Child Sexual Exploitation (CSE), Child Criminal Exploitation (CCE)
+- The Targeted Support Team - The Adolescent Strategy Team - Family Support Team Officers put in place bespoke programmes of support, which are monitored and reviewed. - The Missing Exploited Trafficked (MET) panel meets to keep children safe from trafficking, Child Sexual Exploitation (CSE), Child Criminal Exploitation (CCE) and County Lines and provides a forum to bring professional together or to escalate to relevant agencies.

-- and County Lines and provides a forum to bring professional together or to escalate to relevant agencies. - Direct Payments support families to implement preventative approaches and are administered through the Support and Resource Panel - Support for families through the Team Around the Family (TAF) and Family Group Meetings (FGM).
+- Direct Payment support for families to implement preventative approaches. - Support for families through the Team Around the Family (TAF) and Family Group Meetings (FGM).